chenmingxue/Python_Learn-Practice_SmallProjects/README.md

 (All have passed test)

 ## This project is for learning functions in Python by practicing small projects.
-The code is just for learning demos, so it's not like answers to practice questions.

 1. Vehicle class
 2. Reverse input sentence